dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/traceability-and-monitoring-approach.md

 Explanation: The approach specifies which elements (like requirements, models) are subject to traceability and the types of relationships (like parent-child, dependencies) that will be established between these objects.

 Question: Why is the adaptive nature of the Traceability and Monitoring Approach important?
-A: It is always static and never changes
+A: It is always static and never changes over time
-B: It allows for revisions to the approach as the project progresses and new elements are added
+B: Enables approach adjustments as the project evolves with new elements
-C: It solely focuses on the financial aspects of the project
+C: It solely focuses on the financial aspects of the project and product
 D: It only concerns the aesthetic design of the project
 Answer: B
 Explanation: The Traceability and Monitoring Approach is not static and can be revised over time, allowing for adjustments as the project evolves and new elements or complexities are introduced.

 Question: What role does the Traceability and Monitoring Approach play in quality and risk management?
-A: It has no role in quality and risk management
+A: It has no role in quality and risk management in a project or product
-B: It aids in identifying and managing risks and ensures quality meets stakeholder requirements
+B: Aids in risk identification and quality assurance for requirements
-C: It solely focuses on financial risks and quality
+C: It solely focuses on financial risks and quality assurance
-D: It dictates the aesthetic quality of the project
+D: It dictates the aesthetic quality of the project and product
 Answer: B
 Explanation: The Traceability and Monitoring Approach plays a crucial role in identifying and managing risks associated with changes and ensures that the quality of the end product aligns with stakeholder requirements.
 ```